Updated August 2023

 Is the UAE Remote Work Visa extendable?

-The Remote Work Visa is extendable in the sense that you may apply for the VWP consecutive times.
+The Remote Work Visa is only available for one year, and it is extendable in the sense that you may apply for the VWP consecutive times.
 You would need to restart the process as detailed above.

 What is the price of the UAE Remote Work Visa?